Plotting 1D data¶

 and use different property cycles for different plot elements.
 You can create and

-apply property cycles on-the-fly using the cycle
+apply property cycles on-the-fly using the cycle and cycle_kw arguments, available

-with any plotting method wrapped by apply_cycle
+with any plotting method wrapped by apply_cycle. cycle and

-are passed to the Cycle
+cycle_kw are passed to the Cycle

 constructor function, and the resulting property cycle

 is used for the plot.
-You can specify cycle
+You can specify cycle once with 2D input data (in which case

 each column is plotted in succession according to the property cycle) or call a

-plotting command multiple times with the same cycle
+plotting command multiple times with the same cycle argument each time (the

 property cycle is not reset).
 For more information on property cycles, see the